Learning Against Distributional Uncertainty: On the Trade-off Between Robustness and Specificity: Introduction

-In machine learning practice, the true population distribution $\Po$ is unknown, and the empirical distribution $\Pnh := \frac{1}{n} \sum^n_{i=1} \delta_{\rv \xi_i}$, where $\delta_{\rv \xi_i}$ is the Dirac distribution concentrated at the point $\rv \xi_i$, constructed by $n$ independent and identically distributed (i.i.d.) samples $\{\xi_i\}_{i\in[n]}$ is the most commonly used estimate of $\Po$.
-As a result, we can use the data-driven \bfit{nominal model} \citep{kuhn2019wasserstein}
+In the practice of machine learning, the true population distribution $\Po$ is unknown, and the empirical distribution $\Pnh := \frac{1}{n} \sum^n_{i=1} \delta_{\rv \xi_i}$, where $\delta_{\rv \xi_i}$ is the Dirac distribution concentrated at the point $\rv \xi_i$, constructed by $n$ independent and identically distributed (i.i.d.) samples $\{\xi_i\}_{i\in[n]}$ is the most common estimate of $\Po$.
+As a result, we can use the data-driven \textbf{nominal model} \cite{kuhn2019wasserstein}

-as an approximation to the \bfit{true model} \eqref{eq:true-opt} to find the optimal decision.
+as an approximation to \textbf{true model} \eqref{eq:true-opt} to find the optimal decision.
 In the literature, \eqref{eq:erm-method} is known as an empirical risk minimization (ERM) model or a sample-average approximation (SAA) model.
-However, there exists a distributional mismatch (also known as \bfit{distributional uncertainty}) between $\Pnh$ and $\Po$ due to scarce data and the approximation error of \eqref{eq:erm-method} to \eqref{eq:true-opt} vanishes only when $n \to \infty$.
+However, there exists a distributional mismatch (i.e., \textbf{distributional uncertainty}) between $\Pnh$ and $\Po$ due to scarce data and the approximation error of \eqref{eq:erm-method} to \eqref{eq:true-opt} vanishes only as $n \to \infty$.
 Neglecting such distributional uncertainty in $\Pnh$ may cause significant performance degradation: $\E_{\Po}h(\bmh x_n, \rv \xi)$ may be significantly larger than $\min_{\bm x} \E_{\Po}h(\bm x, \rv \xi)$ due to overfitting, where $\bmh x_n$ solves \eqref{eq:erm-method}.
-Mitigating the adverse impact resulting from the distributional uncertainty in $\Pnh$ and controlling the generalization errors, e.g.,\footnote{The definition of the concept \quotemark{generalization error} is not unique; see, e.g., \citet[Sec.~2.2]{wang2022robustness-gen-error}.
-Among them, the notion of \quotemark{expected generalization error} given in \eqref{eq:gen-error} is widely accepted; see, e.g., \citet[Eq.
-(2)]{aminian2021exact}.}

-lie in the core of trustworthy machine learning, where $\Pon$ is the joint distribution of $n$ i.i.d. training samples.
+Mitigating the adverse impact resulting from the distributional uncertainty in $\Pnh$ and controlling the generalization error $\E_{\Po} h(\bm x^\star, \rv \xi) - \E_{\Pnh} h(\bm x^\star, \rv \xi)$ by selecting a promising decision $\bm x^\star$, in $\Pon$-probability or in $\Pon$-expectation, lie in the core of trustworthy machine learning, where $\Pon$ is the joint distribution of $n$ i.i.d. training samples.